tritonstewart05/nutrition-prep-time/README.md

 ## Introduction

-A common belief is that eating healthy — especially high-protein meals — takes more time than cooking regular meals.
+A common belief is that eating healthy, especially high-protein meals, takes more time than cooking regular meals.
 Because of this, many people avoid meal prepping since they think it is too time-consuming or inconvenient.

 This project looks at whether that belief is actually true.